Ron-Jiang/AutoComplete/README.md

-Transfered from private repository @ Pitt
+Transfered from private coursework repository @ Pitt

 ## Table of Contents